-The Chinese Aircraft Carrier Program and Its Influence in the Chinese Naval Strategy or two decades, the People's Liberation Army Navy (PLAN) immersed itself in an incomparable naval construction program.
+For two decades, the People's Liberation Army Navy (PLAN) immersed itself in an incomparable naval construction program.
 China is one of the world's biggest economic powers-its firm decisions impacting at a global level, and its wishes aimed at reaching superpower status in the military realm.